 Interns will be paid a lump sum of approximately $1,300 per month (€850 per month for JALLC interns) and will be reimbursed for travel costs on joining and separation from the Headquarters, subject to the internship regulations in force.
 The payment is not exempt from taxation.

 Applicants are advised that the cost of living accommodation and transportation rates in the Norfolk area are very high and it is extremely difficult for interns to live on their monthly internship stipend alone.

-There will be one call for applications for the 2019 Internship Programme, early January 2018 to 30 April 2018, with start dates determined individually (in principle, in Spring and Fall).
-Internships will be for a six-month period.
+There will be one call for applications for the 2020 Internship Programme, early January 2019 to 30 April 2019, with start dates determined individually.
+Internships will be for a six month period.

 - The completed application form in English and type written, with:

 - Attached English language certification from internationally recognized English testing body (e.g. TOEFL) (if already in possession of a certification);

 - Attached copy of the Bachelor’s Degree Certificate or post graduate Degree Certificate, with a translation into English if applicable;

 - Attached copy of NATO Secret security clearance (if already in possession of a clearance);

 - Motivational letter, indicating why you want to intern at HQ SACT/JALLC and why you chose a specific specialty area/Job Description.
 You are required to indicate why your particular educational background and field of study makes you especially well suited to intern in that specialty area(s) bearing the Job Description requirements in mind.